Partners in Immunity: The Gut Microbiome and the Immune System

 Gut bacteria does more than help to digest your food, it is also the managing partner of the immune system.
 As a matter of fact, most of your immune tissue resides in the GI tract, where it cooperates with the gut microbiome to protect us.
 Immune cells must distinguish between beneficial organisms and harmful ones while leaving normal body cells alone.
 And without a healthy gut, the immune system cannot function properly.

-After birth, a babies’ immune systems must rapidly “learn” how to make new antibodies.
+After birth, a babies’ immune system must rapidly “learn” how to make new antibodies.
 A set of “blank” immune cells, the “innate immune system” detect signals from beneficial bacteria to not respond to them while learning to recognize harmful ones.
 Immune cells can “learn” because part of their DNA is not stable; it can mutate and evolve, producing sets of cells that only make antibodies to harmful bacteria.
 “Teaching” the immune system is why pediatricians tell parents to allow their children to get dirty, play with pets and animals and outdoors, and eat new foods.

 Numerous information molecules are passed between the intestinal microbiome and immune cells, producing a set of “memory cells” that make antibodies that recognize invading organisms.
 Then memory cells can quickly multiply to make lots of antibodies when needed.
 The microbiome-immunity partnership must constantly evolve new memory cells and responses.